NortonDJ/RTSCodingChallenge/README.md

 ### My Solution
 I approach this problem with an O(n) solution by utilizing Scala's foldLeft method.

-FoldLeft is a common method in functional programming languages which allows you to iterate through a List (or in this case, an Array) while keep an accumulator.
+FoldLeft is a common method in functional programming languages which allows you to iterate through a List (or in this case, an Array) while keeping an accumulator.

 An appropriate accumulator for this situation would be a 2-tuple of accumulators that represent the number of values that we have seen so far that were above the pivot, and the number of values that were below the pivot.

 In a similar fashion, we could have also brought along two Buffers in the accumulator tuple, and added elements to those Buffers and taken their length after processing was complete.
 However, it was not specified to report the elements, so this was not necessary.

 ## Problem 2